STEP INTO THE HOGWARTS GROUNDS IN SCOTLAND!

 But the writer has never confirmed or denied anything about Hogwart’s inspiration.
 What it is true though is J.K Rowling saw both the school and the castle almost daily living in Edinburgh.
 And maybe those stuck with her.

 Do you want to keep exploring Scotland following in the footsteps of Harry Potter?
-Departing from Edinburgh, you can easily get to, for example, Alnwick Castle near the Anglo-Scottish border.
+Departing from Edinburgh, you can easily join this tour to Alnwick Castle near the Anglo-Scottish border.
 Or you can step into the mysterious Highlands, the land where Hogwarts is supposed to be hidden in plain sight.
 Keep reading to know more!

 Glenfinnan Viaduct (Glenfinnan): On our way to Hogwarts.